 Frequently Asked Questions

-A: Foam rolling eases muscle tension, aids in relaxation, and stimulates blood flow to muscles that may be experiencing a lack thereof.
-Several studies have also shown an increase in flexibility associated with the use of foam rollers and some users reports a reduction in the frequency of, and pain from, adhesions.
+A: It eases muscle tension, aids in relaxation, and stimulates blood flow to muscles that may be experiencing a lack thereof.
+Several studies have also shown an increase in flexibility and some users reports a reduction in the frequency of, and pain from, adhesions.

-Q: How long should I use the foam roller for?
+Q: How long should I use it for?

-A: Some gyms do offer foam rolling classes while others may incorporate foam rolling into their routines for other classes.
+A: Some gyms do offer classes while others may incorporate it into their routines for other classes.
 If you’re interested in classes, you could always ask the front desk at your gym if they could look into starting one.
-For foam roller training, it is possible to find videos and tutorials online, though it is always best to consult medical professional before beginning any exercise program.
+For training, it is possible to find videos and tutorials online, though it is always best to consult medical professional before beginning any exercise program.

-Q: Can I use foam rollers at the gym?
+Q: Can I use mine at the gym?

-A: As long as your gym allows outside equipment, you should be able to bring your own foam roller in.
-Foam rolling makes an excellent wrap up to other exercises as well as an excellent workout on its own.
-If your gym does not allow outside equipment, you could always ask if they are willing to provide foam rollers.
+A: As long as your gym allows outside equipment, you should be able to bring your own in.
+It makes an excellent wrap up to other exercises as well as an excellent workout on its own.
+If your gym does not allow outside equipment, you could always ask if they are willing to provide you with one.

-A: Questions about age and health are best directed to medical professionals.
-There are books on foam rolling for children and senior citizens, however, indicating that it may be beneficial to people across the age range.
+A: Questions about age and health are best directed at medical professionals.
+There are books for children and senior citizens, however, indicating that it may be beneficial to people across the age range.